 Are you thinking about studying abroad?
 However, you have no idea which universities or courses are appropriate for you!
 Take a look at our Course Finder, which is powered by AI.
 Fill in the blanks and let AI compare your selections to millions of others. a few data points, and there you have it!
 You come across just what you’re looking for.
 Allowing you to save hours of research in a matter of seconds

-As an Indian student, you can work part-time while pursuing a degree in the UK.
+As a Nigerian student, you can work part-time while pursuing a degree in the UK.
 While you study in UK, you can work up to 20 hours a week during the duration of your semester or term.
 You can also work full-time during the duration of your university break.
-The opportunity of working alongside your degree helps in not only meeting the living expenses but also provides opportunities for exposure and experience!
+The opportunity of working alongside your degree helps in not only meet the living expenses but also provides opportunities for exposure and experience!